 If the airbag light has come on in your VW (or any of the VAG models) you might be concerned that it’s an expensive fix.

 Airbag lights (also known as SRS) will illuminate if any part of the system is compromised.
 So, even if a cable is disconnected and reconnected, the light will remain on.
 In many cases just moving a seat right back can pull on the connection.
 We hear many cases where someone installing new audio equipment has disconnected the system inadvertently.

-The Reader/Resetter also covers Engine Check and ABS lights as well as codes.
+The basic Reader/Resetters also cover Engine Check and ABS lights.
 In addition Automatic Transmission.
 An invaluable piece of kit which pays for itself many times over with one use.